 An organized and accessible documentation system in the HR department makes multiple business processes more smooth and more efficient.
 While this rarely applies to the technological, development, or production processes, HR work is easier.

-This includes keeping the employees happy, gathering and providing feedback, launching new hiring campaigns, onboarding new employees, and processing leave requests among others.
+This includes keeping the employees happy, gathering and providing feedback, launching new hiring campaigns, onboarding new employees, and processing leave requests, among others.

 Effective HR delivers an immense boost to the overall company productivity and supports the company in basically any field by providing new talents to the available talent pool.
 For example, the team can focus on hiring – an average job vacancy costs businesses $98 per day – and if the HR team has no procedures to follow and documents for guidance, these costs stack up with the process getting lengthy.